CIF Parser¶

 Disulfide bonds¶

-If we were curious what residues take part in disulfide bonds we could
+If we’re curious what residues take part in disulfide bonds, we could

-But to show something else, here we will use gemmi grep
+But to show something else, here we use gemmi grep

 , a little

-First we try how to extract interesting data from a single entry:
+First we try it on a single entry:

 $ gemmi grep --delimiter=' ' _struct_conn.conn_type_id \